top of page

 Nicole has always been fascinated by human behaviour and understanding the complex interaction between our brains and our behaviours.

-Nicole has a strong interest in clinical assessments, particularly in the areas of autism, ADHD, and learning difficulties.
-Nicole is passionate about providing thorough, trauma-informed assessments that support accurate and meaningful diagnoses.
+Nicole can provide clinical assessments, particularly in the areas of autism, ADHD, and learning difficulties.
+She is passionate about providing thorough, trauma-informed assessments that support accurate and meaningful diagnoses.
 She is dedicated to helping individuals better understand their strengths and challenges, with the goal of guiding appropriate support and intervention pathways.

 Rebecca Burgess